 If you don’t already have one, I reviewed the best microfiber cloths here.

-If you find that your goggles are still fogging up, even after you’ve cleaned them, you may want to try using an anti-fog spray (amazon link).
+If you find that your goggles are still fogging up, even after you’ve cleaned them, you may want to try using one of these –> anti-fog sprays.

 Make sure it’s specifically designed for snowboard or ski goggles.
 Other products can contain harsh products that literally strip away the remaining anti-fog coating.